Mr-McSizzle/studio/README.md

 ## Competitive Advantage

-ForgeSim's unique blend of comprehensive digital twin simulation, a diverse team of AI-powered expert agents, a coordinating Hive Mind Assistant, and dynamic predictive analytics sets it apart from traditional business planning tools or simpler simulators.
+Inceptico's unique blend of comprehensive digital twin simulation, a diverse team of AI-powered expert agents, a coordinating Hive Mind Assistant, and dynamic predictive analytics sets it apart from traditional business planning tools or simpler simulators.
 It offers a deeply interactive and insightful approach to strategic development.

 ## Vision

-ForgeSim aims to revolutionize the startup and business strategy ecosystem by providing a cutting-edge platform for AI-driven simulation and development.
+Inceptico aims to revolutionize the startup and business strategy ecosystem by providing a cutting-edge platform for AI-driven simulation and development.
 We empower founders and leaders to achieve their full potential by making complex decision-making more accessible, insightful, and data-driven.

 This is a NextJS starter in Firebase Studio.
 To get started, take a look at `src/app/page.tsx`.